AN OVERVIEW

 • Practical: A clear grasp of the Primary Series of Ashtanga Yoga.
 Yoga-gently practices, meditation techniques on discrimination and how to develop an inner stability of mind.

-Module 4: 09-11 of May 2025 (Nøsen/ Oslo) Daniel Simpson, Knut Axel, Alexander
+Module 4: 5-7 of September 2025 (Nøsen/ Oslo) Daniel Simpson, Knut Axel, Alexander

 Similarities and differences in the practice of Sankhya/ Yoga and Buddhism + The Bhagavad Gita.
 Intro to Hatha Yoga.